amchappell9/vette-tracker-services/docs/structure.md

 The /handlers directory contains the HTTP request handlers for the application.
 Each file in this directory is responsible for handling a specific set of routes.

+#### Things to Consider:

+Consider these things when writing handlers:

+- Inputs Parameters
+- Input Validation
+- Authentication and Authorization (using Clerk API)
+- Error Handling
+- Security
+  - Input sanitization

 ### /services

 The /services directory contains the business logic for the application.